chef-boneyard/chef-rfc/new/server-enforced-recipe.md

 * Cookbooks have versions and dependencies, which have to be solved.
 There are several ways this could be addressed, but all options introduce unneeded complexity into the solution.
+* Attributes are not usable for the intended use case, since the author(s) of the enforced recipe code may have no control over the node data, roles, JSON files, or policyfiles used by the nodes being managed.
+* Other cookbook features, such as libraries and the various flavors of resources and providers set ruby constants which could interfere with the correct operation of the end user's cookbooks.
+* Templates and cookbook files would be useful, but expert practitioners will be able to be effective without them.

 ## Motivation